-Being consistent with past practices, Council shall delegate to the Director of Finance, or the Deputy Director of Finance in the absence of the Director of Finance, the authority to initiate and execute a debenture issue in accordance with the parameters set out in this report.
-Prior to executing a debenture issue, the Deputy Director of Finance will provide update on terms to the group consisting of the Mayor, the Chair of the City Finance and Services Committee, and the City Manager.
-Once the Deputy Director of Finance executes the sale of debentures into the primary market, Council is committed to enacting the appropriate borrowing by-law as part of the debenture documentation package.
+Being consistent with past practices, Council shall delegate to the Director of Finance the authority to initiate and execute a debenture issue in accordance with the parameters set out in this report.
+Prior to executing a debenture issue, the Director of Finance will provide update on terms to the group consisting of the Mayor, the Chair of the City's Standing Committee on City Finance and Services, and the City Manager.
+Once the Director of Finance executes the sale of debentures into the primary market, Council is committed to enacting the appropriate borrowing by-law as part of the debenture documentation package.